Adaptive AI Systems

-Here’s something I’ve learned from building AI systems: the ones that work best in the real world aren’t the ones with perfect initial programming.
-They’re the ones that can change their behavior based on what they learn.
+Here’s something I was exploring while building AI systems that turned out to be more interesting than I initially realized: the ones that work best in the real world aren’t the ones with perfect initial programming.
+They’re the ones that can dynamically change their behavior based on what they learn from real interactions.

 Every AI automation project I’ve built follows a similar pattern.
 I design what I think is the perfect system, test it in controlled conditions, then watch it stumble when it meets real-world complexity.
 The traditional response?
 Go back to the drawing board and try to anticipate every edge case.